-WaSHMIS (Water Sanitation Hygiene Management Information System) is scalable, interoperable system for monitoring and managing Non Revenue Water (NRW).
+WaSHMIS (Water Sanitation Hygiene Management Information System) is a scalable, interoperable system for monitoring and managing Non-Revenue Water (NRW).
 It works with remote monitoring data (flow, pressure, level) and billing data to calculate water balance at zonal levels and thereafter linking the output with a central asset database (GIS).

 Primary competitors in Kenya include various GIS tools.

 Users can obtain this product directly from Wahsmis.

 The exact number is unknown, however, the product is currently being used by several companies such as Kericho Water & Sanitation Company Limited (KIWASCO), Naivasha Water, Sewerage and Sanitation Company, Nakuru Rural Water and Sanitation Company Limited (NARUWASCO), Water Sector Trust Fund (WSTF), and Mobitech Water Solutions.

 Type of visuals supported (maps, charts, heat maps, layers, other)

 Resource management, M&E, survey for project manegement (baseline, midline, and endline), household surveys for Health, Ag, financial inclusion, water, education,other, academic research survey, impact evaluations, market research, other (specify)

 Specify the type of data collected by this service [Text, Numbers, Multimedia (Photos, video, audio, etc), Location, Other]

 Mobile app data collection, remote sensing, government census data, etc.